Kafva/lofy/README.md

 * [Autoplay restrictions](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide#autoplay_availability) will prevent the application from immediately playing tracks in some setups.
 * Audio files are expected to have a non-empty `title` in their metadata.
 * Browser proxies, e.g. [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) can prevent YouTube resources from being loaded.
 To resolve this, set `*.googlevideos.com` as an exception that bypasses the proxy.
+* For the audio visualiser to work for YouTube, `*.googlevideos.com` requests should be routed through `mitmproxy`.

 ## Future work
 YouTube-dl has support for many other sources and it should not be too difficult